 As a moderator for the Coaches Helping Coaches forum, I regularly clicks on members profiles to see who they are and what they do as coaches.
 I get frustrated when all I see is posts and pics about their partner, their kids and their pet and/or what might inspire them.
 What I want to know, and I think other people who check out your profile often want to know, is how do you relate to me in a coaching context.

-So for those coaches (and there are many) who have a challenge successfully marketing themselves, one solution is to take advantage of someone else's marketing expertise.
+For those coaches (and there are many) who have great coaching skills but have a challenge successfully marketing themselves, one solution is to take advantage of someone else's marketing expertise.

 And, on a smaller scale, some entrepreneurial individual coaches leverage their coaching by creating a website that promotes other coaches under their brand - either for free or a fee or commission.